Tomato plants in May. Six packs on bottom and plants in 4" pots on shelf above.

 CLEAR DAWN 104 days Open-pollinated.
 Thick necks, dark bronze skins and great storage capability.
 8–10 oz average and very hard.

 DAKOTA TEARS (112 days) Open-pollinated.
-Very hard I lb yellow-skinned onion with robust flavor.
+Very hard 1-lb yellow-skinned onion with robust flavor.
 Very long storage ability

 NEW YORK EARLY 98 days.
 Early yellow globe.
 Good for storage.
 Very firm, mild may be eaten raw in salads.

-PRINCE 105 days Outstanding storage onion.
+PATTERSON STORAGE 104 days Outstanding storage onion.
+Excellent flavor.
 Satiny brownish-yellow skins.

 RED BULL 118 days F-1 hyb.
 Good storage onion: ultra-hard large red globes will keep until May.
 3-4” roots with strong tops.

-RED WETHERSFIELD 110 days Open-pollinated.
+RED WEATHERSFIELD 110 days Open-pollinated.
 Large deep medium-firm purple-red flattened globes, pink-tinged white flesh with red concentric circles.
 Long-day variety keeps till late winter.
 Fine-grained, pleasant flavored and very productive.

 ROSSA DI MILANO 110 days Open-pollinated.
 Excellent red Italian storage onion is shaped like a buttercup squash without the button.
 It has the flat square-shouldered top tapering like a barrel to a narrower flat bottom.
 Very hard and keeps a long time.
 Long-to-intermediate-day type.